 What type of life insurance does TIAA offer?

-Also known as second-to-die, it’s permanent coverage that covers two people at once and is only paid out after the second spouse passes away.
-Often used to pay estate taxes and other transfer costs.
+- Survivorship life insurance.
+Also known as second-to-die insurance, this policy covers two people at once and is only paid out after the second spouse passes away.
+It’s typically bought by wealthy sp0uses to help their heirs to pay estate taxes.

 What riders can I add to my life insurance policy?

-- Living Benefit.
+- Accelerated death benefit rider.
 Collect all or part of your benefit early if you become terminally ill.

-- Cost of Living.
-Benefit amount increases automatically to keep up with inflation.
+- Cost-of-living rider.
+Boosts the benefit amount each year to keep up with inflation.

-- Estate Transfer Protection.
+- Estate protection rider.
 Offset any estate taxes due when the benefit pays out.
 But this is only available with survivorship policies.

-The average cost of a $250,000 term policy for a healthy 30-year-old could be as low as $160 annually.
+The average cost of a $250,000 term policy for a healthy 30-year-old could be as low as $160 annually, according to the insurer.
 But your actual cost depends on which policy you choose, the amount and length of coverage, as well as your health, lifestyle and other personal factors.